helasuno/webpage/docs/index.md

     cd lang/
     python3 package.py

 The above will create an executable Python zipapp in `dist/` that will work well across *nix platforms.
-If `vsce` is installed, a Visual Studio Code extension will also be available in `dist/`.

 Using Helasuno is similar to any other interpreter:

-    helasuno [name of script]
+    hs [name of script]

 Downloads of the interpreter and Visual Studio Code will be made available once a release of each is finalised.